PackeTsar/meraki-cli/README.md

 ## Prepare your OS

 In order to use Meraki-CLI, you need to have Python 3 installed on your OS.
-If you do not yet have Python 3 installed, visit [https://github.com/PackeTsar/Install-Python](https://github.com/PackeTsar/Install-Python).
-If you are installing on Windows, make sure to
+If you do not yet have Python 3 installed, visit this [Python 3 Installation Instructions Page](https://github.com/PackeTsar/Install-Python) and install for your operating system.

 ## Install Meraki-CLI